Sir Iain Colquhoun, 7th Baronet: Post-war

 He was Lord Lieutenant of Dunbartonshire from 1919 until his death, Lord High Commissioner to the General Assembly of the Church of Scotland in 1932, 1940 and 1941 and Lord Rector of Glasgow University from 1934 to 1937.
 He was created a Knight of the Thistle in 1937.
 He was elected a Fellow of the Royal Society of Edinburgh in 1938 and resigned in 1942.

 Family

-Colquhoun was the son and heir of Alan John Colquhuon, 6th baronet, and his first wife, Justine Henrietta Kennedy.
+Colquhoun was the son and heir of Sir Alan John Colquhuon, 6th baronet, and his first wife, Justine Henrietta Kennedy.
 He succeeded his father as the 7th baronet in 1910, as Sir Iain Colquhoun of Luss and Chief of the Clan Colquhoun.
 Sir Iain married Geraldine Bryde (Dinah) Tennant (a granddaughter of Sir Charles Tennant, 1st Baronet) on 10 February 1915, and they had two sons (the elder succeeded his father as 9th baronet) and three daughters.
 One of their daughters, Fiona, a Segrave Trophy winner, married the 8th Earl of Arran (1910–1983), an Irish peer; the present 9th Earl is their son.